You don’t have to sacrifice comfort for the cost! Stay warm and on budget with these 7 Clever Ways To Reduce Winter Heating Costs!

-Find some simple and inexpensive caulk at your local home improvement store and use it to seal any cracks in windows and window frames.
-This is a great way to keep the cold from coming in, plus it keeps the warm air in too.
+Find some inexpensive and straightforward caulk at your local home improvement store and use it to seal any cracks in windows and window frames.
+Adding this cheap fix is a great way to keep the cold from coming in, plus it keeps the warm air in too.

-Most ceiling fans are equipped with a reverse button or switch.
+Most ceiling fans have a reverse button or switch.
 When you hit this switch, the fan blades will reverse and push air downward.
 Warm air rises, so the fan will take that warm air and push it back towards your living space.
-This is a simple way to keep the warm air where you want it.
+Making this change is a simple way to keep the warm air where you want it.

 5. Program your thermostat.

-If you are gone for long periods of time during the day, or cover up with tons of blankets at night, set your thermostat to stay at a lower temperature during these times.
-This is a great way to save money on heating costs and chances are you won’t even miss it.
-If you are unsure how, simply Google the name of your thermostat and include the word “how to program” in the search.
+If you are gone for long periods during the day or cover up with tons of blankets at night, set your thermostat to stay at a lower temperature during these times.
+Programming your thermostat is a great way to save money on heating costs and chances are you won’t even miss it.
+If you are unsure how Google the name of your thermostat and include the word “how to program” in the search.
 You are sure to find some helpful information specifically for your brand of thermostat.

 6. Call the pros.

 If you call your local gas company, they will be happy to share some money saving tips and maybe even send you some literature.
 Call and explain to them that you would like to lower your bills and they will be happy to help.
-They may even come do a walk through of your home to find spots where warm air is leaking out or being wasted.
+They may even do a walk-through of your home to find spots where warm air is leaking out or being wasted.